-During February and March 2016, Providence Health Care hosted eight community forums, in partnership with Vancouver Coastal Health, in the neighbourhoods closest to the current and future St. Paul’s sites (West End, Downtown Eastside and False Creek).
+During February and March 2016, Providence Health Care hosted eight community forums, in partnership with Vancouver Coastal Health, in the neighbourhoods closest to the current and future St. Paul’s Hospital sites (West End, Downtown Eastside and False Creek).
 In addition, participants also shared ideas via an online survey, in one-on-one stakeholder meetings, by email, phone, social media and other means.

-Input has been captured, summarized and shared with our key planning partners, including Vancouver Coastal Health, the Ministry of Health, City of Vancouver and others to inform project planning, and will be included as part of our business plan for the new St. Paul’s.
+Input has been captured, summarized and shared with our key planning partners, including Vancouver Coastal Health, the Ministry of Health, City of Vancouver and others to inform project planning, and will be included as part of our business plan for the new St. Paul’s Hospital and health campus.

-Even though the community forums and survey for the clinical services planning process have now concluded, we invite people to get in touch at any time with their feedback and questions on the new St. Paul’s.
+Even though the community forums and survey for the clinical services planning process have now concluded, we invite people to get in touch at any time with their feedback and questions on the new St. Paul’sHospital and health campus.

 City of Vancouver Policy Statement process

-As part of the overall planning for the new St. Paul’s, the City of Vancouver has led a process to develop a Policy Statement that will guide the redevelopment of the Station Street site.
-The Policy Statement addresses land use, transportation, density, building types and heights, public amenities and integration with the adjacent neighbourhoods as part of the development of the new St. Paul’s.
+As part of the overall planning for the new St. Paul’s Hospital and health campus, the City of Vancouver led a process to develop a Policy Statement to guide the redevelopment of the Station Street site.
+The Policy Statement addresses land use, transportation, density, building types and heights, public amenities and integration with the adjacent neighbourhoods as part of the development of the new St. Paul’s Hospital and health campus.

 The process took place in three phases involving public consultation in the form of open houses and online questionnaires.
 Following the final phase, City of Vancouver staff, members of the redevelopment team and members of the community attended a City Council meeting to determine whether or not the completed Policy Statement would be adopted.
 The consideration was successful and in the fall of 2019 the City approved “in principle” the rezoning application under the approved St. Paul’s Hospital and Health Campus Policy Statement as well as the Rezoning Policy for Sustainable Large Developments.
+Read more here.

-For more information and to remain up to date on future opportunities to participate in the ongoing City of Vancouver planning process for the new St. Paul’s, please visit the City of Vancouver’s project site: vancouver.ca/newstpauls.
+For more information on the City of Vancouver’s planning process for the new St. Paul’s Hospital and health campus, please visit the City of Vancouver’s project site: vancouver.ca/newstpauls.

 Share Your Ideas